GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 **Summary reports**, on the other hand, offer more detailed conversion data and more flexibility for joining click/view data and conversion data.

+Learn more about in [Attribution Reporting: summary reports](/docs/privacy-sandbox/attribution-reporting/summary-reports/).

 <figure>
  {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/TxgT3W5pNEZhWgDSYIY3.png", alt="summary